 bbb, etc); these can be manually created and reused.
 Use

 &view=STREAMIDto remotely view it.
 If you don't manually specify a stream ID, VDO.Ninja will sometimes generate one for you.

 To make up a valid stream ID of your own though, choose something with less than 31-characters of length and ensure it's AlpHaNuMerIc-only.

 A stream ID must also not already be in active use, else you will be provided with an error.

-We've broken down the available URL parameters into four parts
+We've broken down the available URL parameters into 21 categories:

-You can normally find a long list of each command in the left-hand menu of this support system, although you can search for specific commands using the search bar at the top-right as well.
+You can search for specific commands using the search bar at the top-right as well.